My name is Michael Vitaly Sazonov, and I grew up near Washington, D.C. in a multicultural and multi-generational home…

-…As a family we all loved music, on car trips or at home, at parties (dancing in the basement — I loved me the twist!) — music shared from my mom’s and dad’s heritage alike, and music from their youth.
-I grew up with an abuelo who loved playing casette tapes of pasillos, Ecuadorian folk music, and an abuelita whose locros kept me strong and whose cuentos, poesías & chistes would have me in stitches or on the edge of my seats!
+…As a family we all loved music — on car trips, at home, or during parties (dancing as a kid, I used to love doing the Twist!) — music shared from my mom’s and dad’s heritage, music from their youth, and music from their adolescence.
+I grew up with an abuelo who loved playing cassette tapes of pasillos (or Ecuadorian folk music), and an abuelita whose Locros kept me strong, while whose cuentos, poesías & chistes would have me in stitches or on the edge of my seat!
+On my dad’s side there were also jokes and stories, poems and music, but issued from balalaikas instead of guitars, the Urals instead of the Andes.
 I was so blessed to have a strong family who loved getting together, sharing stories, music, and dance, and I hope to carry that tradition on as an uncle, brother, and son — but also as a Theatre-maker.

-I believe the Theatre can be a reflection of this world, or its antithesis, and there is power in getting together to share stories, music & dance as a community.
+I believe the Theatre can be a reflection of this world, or its antithesis, and there is power in getting together, sharing stories, music & dance as a community.
 In fact, there is a vital need for creativity as a community to help our culture survive, but it should not be generalized, marginalized, or prescriptive; for culture should be complex and ever-evolving like its community as it encompasses more than what one might think.
-I believe we can take the word as a biologist or diplomat might: after all, culture is about the conditions set in place to promote growth, and in that case our culture can be our sensitivity & graciousness, as well as our openness & vulnerability, even our strength & solidarity.
-Growing up with two cultural backgrounds, as I formed the third as a first generation American, I ended up living in Washington, DC and then New York, among even more disparate & distinct cultures, but I am one who yearns to see the innate value that lies in the heart of every human being, the light.
-The divine.
-By creating space and carving out time to promote creativity and fostering a deeper exchange of culture, I believe we can come to know ourselves within the greater context of the whole, and that whole deserves the best of all us, in order to survive.
+I believe we can take the word as a biologist or diplomat might: after all, culture is about the conditions set in place to promote growth, and in that case our culture can be our sensitivity & graciousness, as well as our openness & vulnerability, and in turn, even our strength & solidarity.
+Growing up with two cultural identities, as I formed the third, as a first generation American, I ended up living in Washington, DC and then New York, among even more disparate & distinct cultures, but I am one who strives to see the innate value that lies in the heart of every human being: the light.
+The Divine.

-with any questions about classes, collaborations, or just to say, “Hi!”
+Please don’t hesitate to reach out with any questions about classes, collaborations, or just to say, “Hi!”